Mohammad Reza Pahlavi: Soviet Union

 Under Nixon, the United States finally agreed to sever all contact with any Iranians opposed to the Shah's regime, a concession that Mohammad Reza had been seeking since 1958.
-The often very anti-American tone of the Iranian press was ignored because Mohammad Reza supported the U.S. in the Vietnam War.
+The often very anti-American tone of the Iranian press was ignored because Mohammad Reza supported the US in the Vietnam War.
 Likewise, the Americans ignored the Shah's efforts to raise oil prices, even though it cost many American consumers more.
 After 1969, a process of "reverse leverage" set in, when Mohammad Reza began to dictate to the United States as the Americans needed him more than he needed the Americans.
 The American National Security Advisor Henry Kissinger wrote in 1982 that because of the Vietnam War, it was not politically possible in the 1970s for the United States to fight a major war: "There was no possibility of assigning any American forces to the Indian Ocean in the midst of the Vietnam War and its attendant trauma.
 Congress would have tolerated no such commitment; the public would not have supported it.
 Fortunately, Iran was willing to play this role."
 Consequently, the Americans badly needed Iran as an ally, which allowed Mohammad Reza to dictate to them.
 This experience greatly boosted the Shah's ego, as he felt he was able to impose his will on the world's most powerful nation.